Broadway legend Carol Channing has died at age 97

 She responded: "Oh no, I pet them."

-Associated Press writer Shawn Marsh in New York contributed to this report.
+Associated Press writer Shawn Marsh in Trenton, New Jersey, contributed to this report.

 Follow Mark Kennedy on Twitter at http://twitter.com/KennedyTwits